 - Epiphanies aren’t guaranteed.
 I naively thought I might see my life with a new perspective, like donning a new pair of glasses to see all the dull edges with crisp, post-sabbatical clarity.
 Maybe five weeks off isn’t long enough to alter one’s point of view?
 Five months, maybe.
 So what was I hoping for — a lightning bolt of inspiration?
 Well, yes.
 Searing insights into how I live my life?
 (You can’t see me but I’m nodding enthusiastically.)
 A catharsis?
 Now you’re talking!
 Deep, lasting transformation?
 Well, likely not (lounging by a pool doesn’t tend to elicit radical change), but I’d have welcomed it with open, sun screened arms.
 As a coach I have a severe bias towards insights and action, and I guess I wanted a wee bit of that sprinkled over me.
 It’s possible I’ll have a retrospective metamorphosis, and if so, I’ll keep you posted.
 Are you longing for an epiphany to edit a part of your life?
 Might coaching be right for you?

 - You might realize you ain’t no spring chicken.
-Day drinking is fun, but when you are over a certain age, two drinks at lunch leads to an open-mouthed nap on the couch while watching tennis, not a gateway to partying like it’s 1999 all through the evening.
+Day drinking is fun, but when you are over a certain age, two drinks at lunch leads to an open-mouthed nap on the couch while watching tennis on TV, not a gateway to partying like it’s 1999 all through the evening.
 Flying for hours and then renting a car and then trying to figure out how to get into your Airbnb (lockboxes be damned!) can be downright exhausting.
 Jam-packed days of hiking and buying fudge and getting ready for dinners out where your hair has to look somewhat presentable (i.e.: not in a baseball cap) — all that can knacker you out and make you realize you’re closer to your death than your birth.
 I learned that waiting to “live it up” in retirement is a half-baked plan.
-Retired people in financial investment commercials look effervescently alive, but that’s because a) they’re made up with a lot of under-eye concealer, b) it’s possible they’re energized their grandkid’s Ritalin, and c) we all know they go straight home after the shoot and put their bunioned feet up, downing anti-inflammatories all night.
+Retired people in financial investment commercials look effervescently alive, but that’s because a) they’re made up with a lot of under-eye concealer, b) it’s possible they’re energized by their grandkid’s Ritalin, and c) we all know they go straight home after the shoot and put their bunioned feet up, downing anti-inflammatories all night.
 Postponing the life we’ve always dreamed of living for retirement is a risk we can’t afford to take.
 How can you live with more width and depth now, rather than waiting until you’re physically +/or mentally limited down the road?

 - Things won’t get done and it’s fine.
 The work will mount, and it will be there waiting.
 You know the expression, “When you die, your inbox will still be full”?
 It’s true (and with all that spam it’ll just keep filling up even after we’re gone).
 When you take five weeks off, the work doesn’t evaporate, it just marinates.
 I checked my email every day to scan for extremely urgent things (like Amazon delivery notices, ahem) and the email tally grew and grew with each passing day.
 It was fine.
 (A friend of mine suggested editing my settings to remove the number on the Inbox app on my phone.
 I might do that on the next sabbatical.)
 Google Analytics sent me a “sucks to be you” email telling me that my Four Thousand Mondays web traffic decreased by 62% in October.
 Looks like when you take your eye off the ball, the ball drops.
 It’s fine.
 That’s just it — I was worried about taking time off because I was worried the ball would drop.
 But you know what?
 The ball is right where I left it when I dropped it.
 Where can you relax into the idea that not everything has to be done pronto?
 That you can pick up where you left off, too?